oracle/odpi/doc/src/user_guide/debugging.rst

     * - DPI_DEBUG_LEVEL_SQL
       - 0x0010
       - 16
       - Prints the text of all SQL that is prepared.
 Bind values are not displayed.
+    * - DPI_DEBUG_LEVEL_MEM
+      - 0x0020
+      - 32
+      - Prints the location and size of all memory allocations and frees performed by the library.

 Prefix